tc-functors/docs/src/content/docs/interface/formatter.md

 ### Digraph

-We can also visualize the topology as dot SVG in a standalone HTML page by running `tc visualize` in the topology dir.
+We can visualize the topology as digraph and render it using graphviz/dot.

 ```
 tc compose -f dot |dot -Tpng > ~/dot.png